kunukn/aim/README.md

 # aim

 A Vanilla JS library that anticipates on which element user is going to hover or click.

-The algorithm is based on https://github.com/cihadturhan/jquery-aim
+The gif animation and algorithm concept is from https://github.com/cihadturhan/jquery-aim

 ![test](img/demo.gif 'lorem')

 ## Size

-UMD minified 3.82kb, gzipped 1.50kb
+UMD minified 4.59kb, gzipped minified 1.82kb

 ## Demo